eoto88/EcoSystems/README.md

-# EcoSystem
+# EcoSystems

 Monitoring system made with Arduino to monitor an aquaponic system.
-This project is named EcoSystem for the simple fact that an aquaponic system is a small ecosystem and, as all ecosystems, it's important to keep an eye on it.
+This project is named EcoSystems for the simple fact that an aquaponic system is a small ecosystem and, as all ecosystems, it's important to keep an eye on it.

 An ecosystem is a community of living organisms (plants, animals and microbes) in conjunction with the nonliving components of their environment (things like air, water and mineral soil), interacting as a system. http://en.wikipedia.org/wiki/Ecosystem

-Components
+## Components
 - Arduino Uno/Arduino Mega
 - Ethernet Shield
 - Photoresistor